 -“How Medicaid expansion took off in Louisiana,” Politico Pro, June 23, 2016

-Julie Rovner, senior correspondent, Kaiser Health News, Washington, D.C.
+Julie Rovner, senior correspondent, KFF Health News, Washington, D.C.